TomBers/dialectic/prompt_test.md

 If no **Selection** is provided, say so and ask for it (one sentence at end).

-Output (Markdown):
-## [Inviting heading naming the gist]
+Output:
+## Apply: {Selection}
-- Paraphrase (2–3 sentences).
+- Paraphrase (1–2 sentences).

-- What matters: 2–4 bullets surfacing claims, assumptions, and implications.
-- One alternative angle or tension.
-- One playful next step.
+### Why it matters here
+- Claims/evidence (2–3 bullets).
+- Assumptions/definitions (1–2 bullets).
+- Implications (1–2 bullets).
+- Limitations/alternative readings (1–2 bullets).

+Respond with Markdown only, begin with the H2 title, and include only the sections above.

 ==============================